varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

   Enables debugging mode: The parent process runs in the foreground with a CLI connection on stdin/stdout, and the child process must be started explicitly with a CLI command.
 Terminating the parent process will also terminate the child.

 -f config

   Use the specified VCL configuration file instead of the builtin default.
 See :ref:`vcl(7)` for details on VCL syntax.
-When no configuration is supplied varnishd will not start the cache process.
+When no configuration is supplied `varnishd` will not start the child process.

 -F

-  Run in the foreground.
+  Do not fork, run in the foreground.

 -g group

   Specifies the name of an unprivileged group to which the child process should switch before it starts accepting connections.
 This is a shortcut for specifying the group run-time parameter.

 -h <type[,options]>

   Specifies the hash algorithm.
 See `Hash Algorithm Options`_ for a list of supported algorithms.

 -i identity

   Specify the identity of the Varnish server.
-This can be accessed using server.identity from VCL
+This can be accessed using ``server.identity`` from VCL.

 -j <jail[,jailoptions]>